matglas/addthis/README.md

 - Excluded services: Sharing services to exclude from all AddThis menus.
 - Analytics & tracking: For click analytics and statistics.
+- Custom AddThis button: Upload an image that you want to use instead of the default AddThis button.
 - Third Party settings: Settings for Twitter

 ### Advanced settings